Key insights when achieving a successful CDP implementation

 These are the questions you should refer to when deciding on the number of instances:

-- Is the customer behaviour different between the market and brands?
+• Is the customer behavior different between the market and brands?

 4. Do not forget the product data